MatthewReid854/reliability/docs/Fitting a specific distribution to data.rst

 -   beta_upper - the upper CI estimate of the parameter.
 This will be '' if the shape parameter has been forced to a set value.
 -   beta_lower - the lower CI estimate of the parameter.
 This will be '' if the shape parameter has been forced to a set value.
 -   results - a dataframe of the results (point estimate, standard error, Lower CI and Upper CI for each parameter)
+-   percentiles - a dataframe of the percentiles.
 -   success - True/False.
 Indicated whether the solution was found by autograd.
 If success is False a warning will be printed indicating that the initial guess was used as autograd failed.
 This fit will not be accurate if there is censored data.
 Failure of autograd to find the solution should be rare and if it occurs, it is likely that the distribution is an extremely bad fit for the data.
 Try scaling your data, removing extreme values, or using another distribution.

 To learn how we can fit a distribution, we will start by using a simple example with 30 failure times.
 These times were generated from a Weibull distribution with α=50, β=3.
 Note that the output also provides the confidence intervals and standard error of the parameter estimates.
 The probability plot is generated be default (you will need to specify plt.show() to show it).
 See the section on `probability plotting <https://reliability.readthedocs.io/en/latest/Probability%20plots.html#what-does-a-probability-plot-show-me>`_ to learn how to interpret this plot.